enes-96/firebase-auth/README.md

-A simple login and register page to learn Fireabse authentication.
+A simple login and register page to learn Fireabse authentication in react